 This Alabama Medicaid waiver is designed to provide services to allow elderly and/or disabled individuals who would otherwise require care in a nursing facility to remain living at home or in the community.
-This intention is not to pay for 24 hour home care but to assist families in caring for their loved ones at home.
+The program administrators do not intend for it to pay for 24 hour home care, but instead, to assist families in caring for their loved ones at home.
 Should 24 hour home care become a necessity, it may become less expensive for the state to cover nursing home care and the individual may be required to move to a residential care home.

-Under this waiver, individuals can elect to have the state manage their care services or they self-direct their care services.
-This self-direction may also be referred to as consumer direction, participant direction or the Cash and Counseling model.
+Under this waiver, individuals decide whether to have the state manage their care services or to self-direct their care services.
+Self-direction may also be referred to as consumer direction, participant direction, or the Cash and Counseling model.
 Not all services can be self-directed.
-One cannot select their preferred x-ray technician for example.
-However, non-skilled personal care can be.
-Waiver participants can hire individuals with whom they are personally familiar and those persons can receive payment for caregiving services.
+One cannot select their preferred x-ray technician, for example.
+However, participants can select their non-skilled personal care giver.
+Waiver participants or their legal representative can hire individuals with whom they are personally familiar and those persons can receive payment for their care giving services.

 The countable asset limit is $2,000 for if the applicant is single.
-If married with both spouses applying, the limit is $3,000 and if married with one spouse applying, the limit is $117,240.
-This large increase is intended to prevent the spouse not receiving Medicaid services from becoming destitute.
+If married with both spouses applying, the limit is $3,000 and if married with one spouse applying, the limit is $119,220.
+This large increase is intended to prevent the spouse who is not receiving Medicaid services from becoming impoverished.
 Detailed information regarding financial eligibility is available in this downloadable PDF.

-For families who cannot afford the cost of care but still exceed the Medicaid eligibility limits, there is the option of working with a professional Medicaid planner to become eligible.
-These individuals are knowledgeable about Medicaid law nuances and can help to re-structure an individual's or family's financial resources into income trusts and non-countable assets so that they become compliant.
-Find assistance applying for Medicaid.
+For some families, while their income and assets exceed the eligibility limits, they still cannot afford the cost of care.
+There is the option of working with a professional Medicaid planner to bring assets and income in line with the requirements.
+These individuals are knowledgeable about Medicaid law nuances in each state and can help to re-structure an individual's or family's financial resources into income trusts and non-countable assets so that they become compliant.
+Find assistance to prepare for Medicaid.

 The E&D Waiver's objective is to assist persons to live outside of nursing homes and to assist their loved one's in helping to care for them.
 Accordingly the benefits are selected to help the individual, their family and caregivers achieve this objective.
 Under this waiver, candidates are eligible to receive the following types of care and support.

 The program is available statewide throughout Alabama.
-Although available, it is not an entitlement.
+Although available, it is not an entitlement, like Medicaid's nursing home benefits.
 There are a limited number of slots available so in some areas there may be waiting lists for services.
 To learn more, download the rules and regulations here.
 One can apply online or by contacting their local Area Agency on Aging.